 A very few Adirondacks only now remain in some Villages near Quebeck, who still waste away and decay, by their drinking strong Waters, tho' when the French first settled at Quebeck, 1500 sighting Men of them lived between that Place and Sillerie, which are only a League distant, besides those that lived at Saquenay, Trois Rivieres, and some other Places.
 And since this decisive Battle, the Adirondacks have never been considered as of any Consequence, either in Peace or War.

-The Quatoghies and Atawawas now foon began to be in Want of the European Commodities, which had made them confiderable among their new Friends.
-In order therefore to supply themselves anew, they returned to Trade at Quebeck; and by this Means the Place of their Retreat was discovered to the five Nations; and they not having their Revenge CHAP. venge fatiated, while the Quatogbies had a Being, foon convinced them, that no Extent of Country could fet bounds to that Passion, when it rages in the Hearts of the Five Nations, for they foon after attack'd them in their new Settlement.
+The Quatogbies and Atawawas now foon began to be in Want of the European Commodities, which had made them confiderable among their new Friends.
+In order therefore to supply themselves anew, they returned to Trade at Quebeck; and by this Means the Place of their Retreat was discovered to the five Nations; and they not having their Revenge

+CHAP venge satisted, while the Quatoghies had a Being, foon convinced them, that no Extent of Country could fet bounds to that Paffion, when it rages in the Hearts of the Five Nations, for they foon after attack'd them in their new Settlement.
 The Quatogbies had the good Fortune to discover the Five Nations Time enough to make their Escape, and fled to the Putewatemies, who lived a Day's Journey further, where they, and all the Neighbouring Nations, secured themselves in a large Fort.
-The Five Nations followed, but, being in Want of Provision, they could not attempt a Siege, and therefore proposed a Treaty with the Putewatemies, which was accepted.
-The Putewatemies acknowledged the Five Nations as Masters of all the Nations round them, applauded their Valour, and promised them their Friendship, and to supply them with Provisions; they would not however trust themselves out of their Fort, but fent out a Supply; and even this they did, only with Defign to do that by Treachery, which they durst not attempt by Force; for the Provifions were poisoned.
+The Five Nations followed, but, being in Want of Provision. they could not attempt a Siege, and therefore proposed a Treaty with the Putewatemies, which was accepted.
+The Putewatemies acknowledged the Five Nations as Masters of all the Nations round them. applauded their Valour, and promifed them their Friendship, and to supply them with Provisions: they would not however trust themselves out of their Fort, but fent out a Supply; and even this they did, only with Defign to do that by Treachery, which they durst not attempt by Force; for the Provifions were poisoned.
 The Treachery was discovered however to the Five Nations, by an old Quatogbie, who had a Son Prisoner among them; his Affection for his Son overcoming even his Hatred to his Country's Enemies.
-This Treachery highly enraged the Five Nations against the Putewatemies, and the neighbouring People; but Famine obliging them to retire at this Time, they divided their Armies into Parties, the better to provide for their Subfistence. by Hunting; one of these Parties in their Chace fell in with a Village of the Chicktaghicks ( called by the French Hinois) and furprized the old Men, Women and Children, when the young Men were abroad hunting; but the young Men, upon their Return, gathering together all the rest of the Villages, purfued this Party of the Five Nations, and recovered the Prisoners.
-This was the first Time that the Five Nations had CHAP. been seen in those Parts, but their Name was become so terrible, that the Chigtaghcicks, notwithstanding this Advantage, left their Country, and fled to the Nations that lived westward, till the General Peace was settled by the French, and not till on that Occasion returned to their own Country.
-CHAP.
-II.
+This Treachery highly enraged the Five Nations against the Putewatemies, and the neighbouring People; but Famine obliging them to retire at this Time, they divided their Armies into Parties, the better to provide for their Subfiftence, by Hunting; one of these Parties in their Chace fell in with a Village of the Chicktaghicks (called by the French Hinois) and furprized the old Men, Women and Children, when the young Men were abroad hunting; but the young Men, upon their Return, gathering together all the rest of the Villages, purfued this Party of the Five Nations, and recovered the Prisoners.